 Its uses have been traced as far back as 3000 B.C. from the Egyptians to the Babylonians, the Greeks, and the Roman Empire.
-These civilizations used apple cider vinegar as a condiment, a preservative, for cleaning, as medicine and for various personal hygiene tasks.
+These civilizations used apple cider vinegar as a condiment, a preservative, for cleaning, as medicine, and for various personal hygiene tasks.

 When the fermenting begins, it changes from apples and water to cider and then to vinegar as it ages.
 I like making my own to save money.

 The heavier mother enzyme looks like webs or even just sediment.
 It can be seen settling on the bottom of the container or floating in the jug.
 Just shake the container to distribute the life-giving, nutrient-rich mother.

 Why use raw, organic, unfiltered ACV?

 Most of the general public buys food based on what it looks like and how it’s advertised, not on its nutritional value.
-This is a sad reality of our society.
+This is a sad reality in our society.
 Vinegar producers began to produce pasteurized, refined, distilled vinegar because they have a more pleasing appearance than natural, unfiltered, raw ACV.

-What the public isn’t told is the process of pasteurization, refining, and distilling of “vinegar” kills all the healthy benefits of raw, unfiltered, organic ACV.
+What the public isn’t told is the process of pasteurization, refining, and distilling of “vinegar” kills all the health benefits that are found in raw, unfiltered, organic ACV.

-Starting with organic, raw apples provides the healthy ingredients needed to produce the best apple cider vinegar.
-Letting the fermentation process develop the mother and all it’s health benefits in a raw (uncooked) state preserves the vital minerals, acids, and nutrients.
+Starting with organic, raw apples provide the healthy ingredients needed to produce the best apple cider vinegar.
+Letting the fermentation process develop the mother and all its health benefits in a raw (uncooked) state preserves the vital minerals, acids, and nutrients.

 Uses In the Home

 While white, dead vinegar is fine for cleaning projects, it’s never to be consumed or used on the body.
 It is cheaper than raw, organic, unfiltered ACV so it’s a better alternative than harsh chemicals which pollute our homes, bodies, and the environment.
-For bigger cleaning projects I use white vinegar for cost effectiveness, but NEVER for our bodies or our animals.
+For bigger cleaning projects I use white vinegar for cost-effectiveness, but NEVER for our bodies or our animals.

-- Clean Countertops and Appliances: I mix ¼ cup vinegar, 1-2 teaspoons of baking soda, and a couple drops of dish-washing detergent and apply to greasy, stuck on, or dingy areas of the countertops or appliances.
+- Clean Countertops and Appliances: I mix ¼ cup vinegar, 1-2 teaspoons of baking soda, and a couple of drops of dish-washing detergent and apply to greasy, stuck-on, or dingy areas of the countertops or appliances.

 - Garbage Can: Clean and disinfect your garbage can with 1/3 cup vinegar to 2-3 cups of water.
 Let sit for a little while then rinse and dry.
 I let mine dry in the sun.

-- Poke a few holes in the top of the bag or wrap and leave sitting on the counter.
+- Poke a few holes in the top of the bag or wrap it and leave it sitting on the counter.
 These annoying little bugs can’t resist the ACV and will be trapped inside and drown.

-- The ratio is 1/3 cup vinegar to 2-3 cups of water.
+- The ratio is 1/3 cup of vinegar to 2-3 cups of water.
 I use my ACV for this, but many people use white vinegar on fruits and veggies that are non-porous.

 Uses For Health

 - Put 1/3 teaspoon in your mouth and swish for 1 minute before swallowing it.
-This promotes the secretion of enzymes and saliva which jump start the digestion process.
+This promotes the secretion of enzymes and saliva which jump-start the digestion process.

 - If you or anyone in your family suffers from diabetes, then you know these spikes can damage many health systems including the heart.

 - Fatigue Recovery: Mix two heaping teaspoons of raw organic honey and 2 teaspoons of raw organic apple cider vinegar in 12 ounces of clean water and drink.

 - We mix 3 teaspoons of ACV in 8-12 ounces of cool water and drink.
 This breaks the fast of the night by hydrating our bodies and restoring electrolyte balance.

-Uses For Livestock and Pets:
+Uses For Livestock and Pets